This short paper contains a list of common-sense and biblical arguments

 born.
 Now, that in itself is not so radical when you stop to consider how

 God sees time.
-But what is outragous is how calvinists believe that man
+But what is outragous is how Calvinists believe that man

 has no free will in the matter.
 I.e., man does not choose to follow God,